Lip Rejuvenation Treatments At A Glance

 - Pre-cancerous changes of the lip itself, especially in smokers or those who have had a lot of UV exposure.

-Depending on the clinical findings, I employ laser, filler, injection, surgical, peeling, thread & energy-based modalities to rejuvenate the lip area.
+Depending on the clinical findings, I employ lasers, filler, injection, surgical, peeling, thread & energy-based modalities to rejuvenate the lip area.

-Finding a solution for the ageing-mature lip is super-important.
+Finding a solution for the aging-mature lip is super-important.
 It is not just about dermal filling, nor is a laser procedure the best option.

 Why do I get smoker’s lines if I don’t smoke?